arka1997/Oscurofrontend/README.md

 ### `git init`
 ### `git clone URL`
 ### `then pushing code by git push`

-To check which port is running: netstat -ano | findstr : 3306
+### `Check running port : netstat -ano | findstr : 3306

 # While pushing the code for the first time(Not for people pulling the already existing github code):

-## Create a new reposiotry in Github, and pick the github Url like -> `https://github.com/username/repository.git`
+Create a new reposiotry in Github, and pick the github Url like -> `https://github.com/username/repository.git`.\

 ### `git add --all`
 ### `git commit -m "dummy message"`